tkw1536/ggman/README.md

 - `https://github.com/hello/world.git` and
 - `git@github.com:hello/world.git`

-Usually the latter url is prefered over the former one in order to use SSH authentication instead of having to constantly having to type a password.
+Usually the latter url is preferred over the former one in order to use SSH authentication instead of having to constantly having to type a password.
 For this purpose, ggman implements the concept of `canonical urls`, that is it treats the latter url as the main one and uses it to clone the repository.
-This behaviour can be customized by the user.
+This behavior can be customized by the user.

 A canonical url is generated from an original url using a so-called `CANSPEC` (canonical specification).
 An example CANSPEC is `git@^:$.git`.